Hashim-mirjan/fuel-property-prediction/README.md

 streamlit run Prediction_demo.py
 ```
 This will open a web app in your browser.
 You can upload the test.csv data or upload a CSV file matching the template format to receive fuel property predictions.
+Download test.csv from the Data folder if you want to test the model with it.
+This was the competition test set that we were evaluated on.